J.D. Program Information

 While law schools have traditionally taught all students in the same way for all three years, at W&L Law, you will encounter a sequence of learning experiences rooted in the basic assumption that each year of law school should present new and different challenges while pushing you further along the continuum from beginning law student to lawyer-to-be.
 This allows the School to produce lawyers who are better positioned to provide valuable service to their clients and employers from the outset of their careers.

 At W&L Law, we strive to create a first year experience that is not only challenging, demanding, and stimulating, but also personal, collegial, and humane.
 We work hard to create a friendly and supportive environment where students are free to pursue their intellectual curiosities and questions in and out of the classroom.
 Our dynamic and distinguished professors are accessible, and learning at W&L is a collaborative and shared experience.
 The cutthroat competition so often associated with law school is simply not a part of life at our law school.
 Students work together as they grapple with the challenging legal problems and issues they encounter in their first year courses.
 If students still have questions, our faculty are here to help.
 With an excellent student to faculty ratio, there is no arm's-length teaching at W&L. During your first year, your largest class will be approximately seventy, and you will have a small section class of twenty-five where you learn a substantive area of the law as well as legal writing from a professor.
 As law students, you are expected to do a large amount of writing and rewriting in the first year, but not without feedback from a faculty member who is consistently rated among the country's best teaching law faculty.
 Many law students wonder what courses they will take in their first year.
-At W&L, the required first-year courses are: American Public Law Process, Civil Procedure, Professional Responsibility, Criminal Law, Contracts, Property, Torts, and Transnational Law.
+At W&L, the required first-year courses are: Civil Procedure, Constitutional Law, Criminal Law, Contracts, Property, Torts, and Transnational Law.
 These courses will give the student a broad perspective of legal issues and create a shared, collaborative, and intellectual experience during this first year of law school.

 Just as the first year lays the foundation upon which the remainder of your legal education will build, the second year and third year at Washington and Lee require students to engage in an even more advanced and challenging course of legal study.
 During these years, students will identify and pursue their own interests in particular areas of the law.